Your Dog Wants to Work for Food

 Australian Shepherd sniffs enrichment puzzle

-Charles is introduced to a level 3 puzzle.
-To encourage engagement, peanut butter was put on the twisting mechanisms.
+To encourage Charles’s peanut butter was put on the twisting mechanisms.

-• Enrichment should never be so hard that your pet gives up!
-If your pet becomes stress by the task, lending a helping hand.
+• Important: Enrichment should never be frustrating!
+If your dog becomes stressed, make the task easier or lend a helping hand.

 In short, ditch the bowl.
 Whether you scatter feed or food dispensing puzzles, break the monotony of their meal-time routine.
 Your dog' will thank you!